JeffreyBenjaminBrown/vivid/mtv-lang/README.md

 :. docs/pattern-of-transformations
 ```

+The files in `sketches/` are neither simple nor well commented.

+## Hacking it

-If its type signatures and comments aren't enough to understand a function,
+If its type signature and comments aren't enough to understand a function,
-check whether it's in the test suite (by grepping for it in mtv-test/).
+check whether it's in the test suite
+(by grepping for it in the mtv-test/ folder).